ansible-collections/ansible-consul/examples/README_VAGRANT.md

 configuring the virtual machines and a baseline OS installation.

-The Ansible playbooks then further refine OS configuration, perform Consul software download and installation, and the initialization of nodes into a ready to use cluster.
+The Ansible playbooks then further refine OS configuration, perform Consul software download, installation, configuration, and the joining of server nodes into a ready to use cluster.

 ## Designed for Ansible Galaxy